krrishexe/DSA/Javascript/IMPORTANT_NOTES.md

 13). call() method passes the current execution context to another function.

 14). document.setAttribute('href', 'http://google.com')  sets the attribute of any html tag.

+15). (video = 47) , Object.getOwnPropertyDescriptors(objName, "property") returns an object with some properties of object like (enumerable, configurable, writable) & if Writable == false , then we can't change that object property. for example : - we cant change the value of Math.PI .